hashicorp/terraform-website/content/source/docs/cloud/vcs/azure-devops-server.html.md

 # Configuring Azure DevOps Server Access

-These instructions are for using an on-premise installation of Azure DevOps Server 2019 for Terraform Cloud's VCS features.
+These instructions are for using an on-premises installation of Azure DevOps Server 2019 for Terraform Cloud's VCS features.
 [Azure DevOps Services has separate instructions,](./azure-devops-services.html) as do the [other supported VCS providers.](./index.html)

 ~> **Important:** Using personal access tokens on Azure DevOps Server requires that [IIS Basic Authentication be disabled.](https://docs.microsoft.com/en-us/azure/devops/integrate/get-started/authentication/iis-basic-auth?view=azure-devops)